 Where else can you find luxury hotel bargains?

-I’ve also left off bargain cities Riga, Kiev, and Krakow, though I hope to visit all three someday, plus Moscow, which I don’t.
+I’ve also left off bargain cities Riga, Vilnius, and Krakow, though I hope to visit all three someday, plus Moscow, which I don’t.

 I’m also not headed to Dubai anytime soon unless someone pays for my trip since it doesn’t seem to have many inherent reasons to go there.
 Everything to see or do is man-made and most activities on offer can be done elsewhere at a better price.
 Hotels seem to be a deal though as long as you’re not a shoestring traveler.